 The PreLaunch program is a free, non-credit course for Vanderbilt students, faculty, and staff.
 Meetings will take place once per week in the evenings during the academic semester.

 How to Determine if PreLaunch is Right for You:

 PreLaunch is designed for members of the VU community that have an idea for a business or invention that is in the earliest stages of development.
 It may be an idea in your head or on a napkin, or you may be a little farther along and have put ideas to paper and recruited some friends, family members, or colleagues to assist.
 PreLaunch participants typically have not formed a business entity.
 Participants at this stage have not defined the customer segment they want to target and usually do not have a business plan, market analysis, etc. If you have any questions about whether you and your idea is best suited for PreLaunch vs. PostLaunch, don’t hesitate to reach out to the Wond’ry team at firstname.lastname@example.org.

-The program is a total of 6 sessions in length plus a pitch night.
-The first session will take place on February 21, 2018.
-The course will meet each Wednesday until April 18, 2018 (no meeting during Spring Break or on April 4th).
-Each participant will have the opportunity to pitch their idea to a group of investors, entrepreneurs, faculty members, and Wond’ry staff on April 18th for potential micro-grant funding and additional mentorship.
+The program is a total of 8 sessions.
+The first session will take place on February 12, 2020.
+The course will meet each Wednesday until April 1, 2020 (no meeting during Spring Break).
+Each participant will have the opportunity to pitch their idea to a group of investors, entrepreneurs, faculty members, and Wond’ry staff for potential micro-grant funding and additional mentorship.

 Time and Location:

 Each session will take place from 4-6 pm at the Wond’ry on the 3rd floor.

 Participants are required to attend all sessions of PreLaunch and conduct 15-20 customer interviews over the course of the 8 week program.
 Typically this program is oversubscribed and those that do not get in during a given semester are added to the top of the list for the following semester.